khx0/mpl-benchmarks/README.md

 a single issue, without further ado.

 ## Python and matplotlib versions
-All shown examples have been tested with python 3 (version 3.7.2) and matplotlib version 3.1.1.
+All shown examples have been tested with Python 3 (version 3.7.2) and matplotlib version 3.1.1.
 Support for Python 2 is dropped.
-However copying some snippets from the scripts will most likely also work with Python 2.7, as they were originally developed using python 2.7 and matplotlib 2.2.3.
+However copying some snippets from the scripts will most likely also work with Python 2.7, as they were originally developed using Python 2.7 and matplotlib 2.2.3.

 ### Example pseudo color plot